skafiend/anki-offline-tts/README.md

   note         = {GitHub repository}
 }
 ```

-## The LJ Speech Dataset
-A portion of this dataset was used in the project:
+-   **The LJ Speech Dataset** by Keith Ito and Linda Johnson (2017).
+A public domain dataset of 13,100 short audio clips used for training high-quality speech models.
 ```bibtex
 @misc{ljspeech17,
   author       = {Keith Ito and Linda Johnson},